Bkaur12/GMRT-tutorials/docs/source/pulsar.rst

 =====================

-The tutorial is intended to provide you a basic introduction to the steps involved in the analysis of pulsar data, including searching for new pulsars/transients and timing a newly discovered pulsar.
+The tutorial is intended to provide you a basic introduction to the steps involved in the analysis of pulsar data, including searching for new giant-pulses/transient events from pulsars and timing a newly discovered pulsar.
 The filterbank data obtained from GMRT are converted to SIGPROC filterbank format using either the ``filterbank`` command from SIGPROC or the ``rficlean`` command from RFIClean.
 The tutorial will use data already converted to the SIGPROC filterbank format.